Blog Menu

 For many of us, the answer is: not often enough.

-We are wired to scan for what’s wrong — what needs fixing, what isn’t enough.
-But cultivating self-love means learning to recognize what’s already right within us and around us.
-It means learning to feel at home in our own presence.
+We are naturally wired to search for what is wrong — what needs fixing, what is missing, what isn’t enough.
+But cultivating self-love begins with learning to recognize what is already whole within us and around us.

 A Love Letter to Yourself